-Hanover is monitoring the evolving landscape of federal and foundation grants in light of the new presidential administration's priorities.
+Hanover is monitoring the evolving landscape of federal and foundation grants in light of the presidential administration's priorities.
 Before applying to any federal program, be sure to check with your institution's grants office as well as the relevant program officer.

 Below is a recap of research funding opportunitiesthat were recently announced, nationwide.
 While these alerts are intended to provide you with a broad-reaching overview of the opportunities available, we certainly want to hear if thereare specific opportunities that you would like to pursue.
 Please let your Content Director know if you have any questions or are interested in learning more.